-Natural human hair is also a coveted commodity in international trade, processed by businesses into hair extensions and wigs.
+Natural human hair is also a valued commodity in international trade, processed by businesses into hair extensions and wigs.

-Among continents, Asia sold the highest dollar worth of exported human hair during 2019 with shipments valued at $52.3 million or 89.8% of the global total.
-In second place were exporters in Europe at 6.8%.
-Tinier percentages came from North America (1.6%), Latin America specifically Brazil and Bolivia (1.3%), Africa (0.5%) with $1,100 sourced from Australia (0.02%) on the Oceania continent.
+Among continents, Asia sold the highest dollar worth of exported human hair during 2020 with shipments valued at $74.9 million or 95.2% of the worldwide total.
+A distant second were exporters in Europe at 2.9%.

 For research purposes, the 4-digit Harmonized Tariff System code prefix is 0501 for human hair.
 The formal prefix code label for 0501 is unworked human hair whether or not washed or scoured and the waste of human hair.

 Below are the 15 countries that exported the highest dollar value worth of human hair during 2020.

 - Hong Kong: US$44.4 million (56.4% of total human hair exports)

 - India: $14.3 million (18.1%)